Understanding the Issue

 - Tap Automatic to select it.

-If the issue persists after checking the Input Mode and the original message isn't Arabic, Chinese, Hebrew, Cyril and other non-latin language, contact customer care for further assistance. .
+If the issue persists after checking the Input Mode and adjusting it to either Automatic or GSM Alphabet and the original message isn't Arabic, Chinese, Hebrew, Cyril and other non-latin language, contact customer care for further assistance. .